Avshalom Haviv: Trial and verdict

 In unison, the indicted parties sat bound and sang songs from the Betar Revisionist Zionist youth movement, which were translated for the many foreign journalists in attendance.
 The defendants entered the hall under heavy guard with chains on their hands and legs.
 It was reported that Haviv refused to raise his legs for the manacles to be put on and in a loud voice answered the British jailer "If the British mandate wants to put handcuffs on me, may it submit!"
 The shackles were only removed shortly before the assembly of the panel of the court.
 The accused reassured their families "We will yet laugh at them, and if not us, others will laugh."
-The presiding judge declared that all accused had been found guilty.
+The presiding judge declared that all accused had been found guilty of discharging a firearm and illegally possessing explosives.
 At the request of the judges, lawyers brought forward documents concerning the ages of Michaelov and Nachman Zitterbaum.

 Consultation over the verdict lasted for nearly two hours during which time observers and journalists were transferred by the police to a grated porch under the sun.
 The resentment of the journalists over this "confinement" didn't help.
 After two hours, the presiding judge entered the hall wearing a red hat, a sign that the verdict was death.
 He informed the condemned that they were sentenced to "hanging until their spirit departs".
 Amnon Michaelov and Nachman Zitterbaum were sentenced to imprisonment "until the commissioner chooses to free them" due to their youth.
-When they heard the verdict the accused burst into song with the crowd in the hall joining them in a rendition of "Hatikvah".
-Immediately afterwards the entire crowd was put onto the barred porch for three quarters of an hour until the jury left.
+When they heard the verdict, the accused started singing, with the crowd in the hall joining them in a rendition of "Hatikvah".
+Immediately afterwards, the entire crowd was put onto the barred porch for three quarters of an hour until the jury left.
 It was reported that the crowd were told anyone trying to leave would "be shot where they stood".
 The condemned parties were loaded into an armored vehicle that then made its way to the Acre Prison.
 Haviv's mother exercised self-control when the verdict was declared and remained silent throughout.